thepro2k/maliszewski-osu-skins/skin.md

 # - Needless to say, I can't guarantee every remake is 100% accurate
 # - If you see any flaws I strongly encourage you to let me know - everyone benefits from better remakes, myself included
 # - If you have a skin thats not in this doc and want to contribute, DM me on discord: gtb_sg
+# - A big thank you the people in tekkito's discord server, anytime I dont know an element they always come in clutch

 <br>
 <br>